-I spent Christmas among family and friends quite as every time before.
-However, this time, I also had a few afterthoughts as there are some examples of common knowledge that stroke me really hard.
-You might hear some simple truths from your parents and teachers over and over again – or read about it from motivational books – but after all, you only learn how important they are when you see the consequences in real life.
+I spent Christmas with family and friends quite as every time before.
+However, this time, I also had a few afterthoughts as there are some examples of common knowledge that stroke me hard.
+You might hear some simple truths from your parents and teachers over and over again – or read about them from motivational books – but after all, you only learn how important they are when you see the consequences in real life.

 I remember a lecture I was given a few years ago as a trainee for a young Master of Business Administration at the Warsaw School of Economics.
-The lecturer brought some memories from his own undergrad studies and said something along the lines: ‘A-graders who used to study with me, work for me and for other C-graders right now’.
+The lecturer brought some memories from his undergrad studies and said something along the lines: ‘A-graders who used to study with me, work for me and other C-graders right now.
 True that.

 Please cite as:

 Bielczyk, N. (2018, December 27th).
 15 Years Later?
 Retrieved from https://nataliabielczyk.com/15-years-later

 If you would like to read more about careers (for PhDs and other white-collar professionals) and effective strategies to self-navigate in the job market, please also take a look at the blog of my company, Ontology of Value where I write posts dedicated to these topics.